rooklift/michael/README.md

 new_bot("do_nothing", (frame, team) => {});
 ```

-A `log()` function is made globally available, which writes to a file.
+A `log(s)` function is made globally available, which writes the string s to a file.

 ## frame props and methods